ARRIVAL FIELD

 From here, perception clarifies without effort — and the Arrival Field has something stable to meet.

-It’s the simplest form of arrival: attention that can stay.
+Presence is simpler than mood or performance.
+It is the simplest form of arrival: attention that can stay.

 The Prerequisite